Mitchnsun/vcollective/README.md

 There are no wrong answers, only good opportunities to learn something new.

 1. What metrics are essential in term of Speed ?
+In frontend, we can use the speed-index indicator to have an idea of how fast the page becomes visible.

 2. Can you name ways to increase speed (perceived or actual load time) ?
+Speed-index could be improved to load only essential parts first and step by step load more detailed parts.
+We can check the evolution of the bundle size.
+If its growth is exponential at each features delivery, not a good sign!
+Add skeletons to components can help the user to wait.

 3. Could you tell me what are Observables and how they work ?
+Observables help manage async code such as Promise.
+An Observable will wait the return of code before starting the next sequence.

 4. You have a bug to fix, you find the file(s) where the bug occurs, the code is a mess, what do you do ?
+First instinct, console.log to look what it comes in and out the code.
+If I can add breakpoint to watch the code runs step by step, it will be easier.

 5. What represent FrontEnd to you ?
+FrontEnd is what the user has on his computer or mobile.
+So the user should be the top priority for the FrontEnd.

 6. What was the last technical challenge you faced and how you did you handle it ?
+My last challenge was the over-downloaded datas from a firebase database.
+We exploded the quotas, so we became more strict of what look for in datas.
+We tried to extract smaller node, sometimes by lazyness the API only pull up the higher node.

 7. What is the next language/framework/stack you want to learn this year and why ?
+I would like to learn React Native to put some of my ideas in a mobile app

 ## III - Extra Time